nisekomtb/namba.github.io/_posts/2024-06-22-tats-for-trails.md

 ### Why Enter?

 This competition offers a way to get a lasting piece of art while contributing to trail development in Niseko.
-Even if you aren't interested in receiving a tattoo, your participation helps support the trails.
+Even if you aren’t interested in receiving a tattoo, your participation helps support the trails.
 It’s an excellent opportunity for both locals and non-locals to engage with the community and showcase their artistic talent.

 Take part in this unique initiative to combine your artistic flair with your passion for outdoor activities.
 Submit your designs, support trail building, and you might just win some incredible tattoo time at 59 Niseko!